If you still have a question after reviewing the Frequently Asked Questions, please email ForcedFromHome@newyork.msf.org.

 The exhibition is marketed as interactive.
 What can I expect, and do I have to participate if I visit the exhibition?

-We aim to make the exhibition as informative and educational as possible, and as such the experience has been designed to encourage visitors to imagine what life is like for the 60 million people on the move globally.
+We aim to make the exhibition as informative and educational as possible, and as such the experience has been designed to encourage visitors to imagine what life is like for the more than 65 million people on the move globally.
 All interactive elements are optional and visitors are not required to participate if they do not wish to.

 How long does each tour take?

 From the time the tour begins, you will spend about 45 minutes being guided through the exhibition by your aid worker tour guide.
-The best way to minimize the wait for your tour is to register for a specific time slot here.
+If you would like to spend time asking your guide questions or learning more in our Virtual Reality or Take Action tents, it is best to allow a minimum of one hour for your tour.
+The best way to minimize the wait for your tour is to come on a weekday or early on a weekend.
 There is also a series of optional activities at the end of the guided tour, including a virtual reality experience, social media interactions, and a chance to spend some time asking more questions of your guide.